diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 - Automated infrastructure and developer workflows across AWS, Azure, and on-premises environments using Terraform, Terragrunt, Argo CD, Helm, and Vault.
 - Implemented Kubernetes platform patterns across cloud and on-premises environments, using Istio, KEDA, and Karpenter for traffic management, workload efficiency, and scaling.
-- Improved observability and incident response with Prometheus, Grafana, Loki, while increasing CI/CD reliability.
+- Improved observability and incident response with Prometheus, Grafana, Loki, and OpenTelemetry while strengthening CI/CD reliability.

 ### Evolution Gaming (Lisbon, Portugal)